Frequently Asked Questions

 FAQ - Training

 What kind of training is available?

 Training programs target: Inside Machinist, Outside Machinist, Welding, Carpentry, Painting, Pipefitting, Shipfitting, Sheetmetal Worker, Outside Electrician/Electronics Mechanic, and Design/Drafting as job demand requires.
 The value of the training is estimated to be as high as $13,000.

 Who is providing this training?

-Training is currently offered by Three Rivers Community College in Norwich, Ella Grasso Technical High School in Groton, Quinebaug Valley Community College in Danielson & Willimantic, and the Community College of Rhode Island (CCRI) in Westerly, RI.
+Training is currently offered by Three Rivers Community College at Ella Grasso Technical High School in Groton, Quinebaug Valley Community College in Danielson & Willimantic, and the Community College of Rhode Island (CCRI) in Westerly, RI.

 Online Manufacturing Training options are offered by the Eastern CT Workforce Investment Board (EWIB) and coordinated by ETI, one of EWIB's partners.
 The classes are offered through Metrix Learning, a leader in online training.

 The intensive, work-based classroom training programs are typically 5 to 10 weeks long.
 Many of the classes are 6-1/2 hours per day, five days per week for the duration of the training.

 The goal of the Pipeline Initiative is to offer up to ten training classes per year.
 Every effort is being made to balance the training offerings geographically, and also to offer options for day and evening classes.

 Due to the overwhelming demand, it is unlikely that every person who applies will be able to receive classroom training.
 Options for online manufacturing training, and guided job search assistance are also available.